tkhq/demo-lygos-dlc/README.md

 ## Known gaps

 Everything here is something a production system would need and this demo does not do.
-Listed so nobody discovers them during a call.

 **The attestation is not verified.** The service signs its verdict with the enclave's ephemeral key (an *app proof*), and the page checks that signature.
 Nothing pairs it with a *boot proof*, so